Sherpa (book)

-Sherpa: Stories of Life and Death from the Forgotten Guardians of Everest is a 2022 narrative non-fiction book by Nepali authors Bashyal and Adhikari's.
+Sherpa: Stories of Life and Death from the Forgotten Guardians of Everest is a 2022 narrative non-fiction book by Nepali authors Pradeep Bashyal and Ankit Babu Adhikari.
 It was first published by Cassel, an imprint of Octopus Publishing Group, UK on 28 July 2022.
 The book is an oral history that unveils the untold stories of Sherpas, shedding light on their extraordinary mountaineering triumphs and tragedies.
 It was shortlisted for the 2023 Boardman Tasker Prize for Mountain Literature.
+The authors were awarded the Tenzing-Hillary Award by Government of Nepal in recognition of this book in 2025.